 I used to work as a Project Manager within Finance and made over 6 figures a year.
 My salary made my decision to leave my 9 to 5 even harder.
 My parents thought I was bonkers at the time.
 What they didn’t understand is that when you've thought about having your own business for over 10 years, money is just one aspect.
 What I look forward to most is the freedom to choose what I do and when.
 Plus, in business, there are no limits to how much you can earn. 🙂

-I use a mix of search engine optimisation (SEO), content marketing and social media to create effective online marketing campaigns.
+I use a mix of search engine optimisation (SEO), content marketing, social media and paid advertising to create effective online marketing campaigns.
 It’s important to look at the full end-to-end picture, from attracting the right visitors, converting them into a customer to keeping them smiling post-sale, and referring their friends and family.

 That’s enough about what I do.
 Now I’ll explain how I got here.